fireundubh/playwithfire/faqs.md

 ### Where can I download your Fallout 4 mods?

-[GitHub](http://fireundubh.github.io/fallout4/) - until I find time to upload them to the Skyrim Nexus.
+[GitHub](http://fireundubh.github.io/fallout4/) - until I find time to upload them to the Fallout 4 Nexus.

 ### Where can I download your Skyrim Legendary Edition mods?